 Within the Federation, issues of the cold war era played out in internal differences and leadership challenges.
 Communists gained influence within the leadership in the late 1930s, and Sam Lewis held the presidency from 1945 to 1952 and then 1964-1967.
 In the early 1950s, the Federation campaigned against the Menzies government’s Communist Party Dissolution Act (1950) and urged a “No” vote in the 1951 referendum which sought constitutional power to the same end.
 Inside the Federation, however, members were bitterly divided on the issue and Sam Lewis’s first presidency came to an end in 1952.

 The 1950s and early 1960s were characterised by continuing campaigns for federal funding, for the establishment of an Education Commission, and the reform of secondary education.
 All of these campaigns were widely supported within the 1950s union and thus enabled united action.
 In 1964, Commonwealth grants to State education began.
 This, however, proved a dilemma for the Federation, when the funding was directed to both government and non-government schools.
-Federal funding for non-government schools and its allocation would remain a contentious issue for the following decades, through to the present day.
+Federal funding for non-government schools (state aid) and its allocation would remain a contentious issue for the following decades, through to the present day.
 The establishment of an Education Commission remained elusive, and in 1965 the Federation encouraged teachers to vote for the Liberal Country Party coalition in the hope that a new state government would deliver a promised Commission.
 The failure of the government to honour their promise caused a deep sense of betrayal.
 The Federation made a strong submission to the Committee Appointed to Survey Secondary Education (1953-1957) chaired by Harold Wyndham.
 Most of the recommendations of the Wyndham Report were implemented in the early 1960s.

 With an increasing population, baby-boomers reaching secondary school age, and a growing retention rate of students in secondary schools, the problems of class size, accommodation and teacher shortages became acute.
 In this decade of widespread social change and unrest, a changed teaching demographic was observable.
 Young, well-educated teachers who had grown up in the relatively prosperous and optimistic post-war environment were ready to participate in militant action to achieve change.
 In 1968, the Federation called a one day strike.